Diane Burko: Activism

 Burko has spoken about the role of art in climate discourse at universities and conferences including the American Geophysical Union, the Geological Society of America, the Atlantic Council (Washington, D.C.), the Michener Museum, the Zimmerli Museum, The Painting Center (New York City), the University of Colorado, Boulder.
 Burko's 2018 exhibition at Rowan University was accompanied by the panel "Art and Science Perspectives on Climate Change," hosted in partnership with the School of Earth and Environment and Rowan University Art Gallery.

 Collections

 Burko's work is in the collections of the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, the Woodmere Art Museum, the Delaware Art Museum, the Art Institute of Chicago, the James A. Michener Art Museum, the Frederick R. Weisman Art Museum, the Zimmerli Art Museum at Rutgers University, the Hood Museum, the Tucson Museum of Art, the Phillips Collection, the National Academy of Sciences, Everson Museum of Art, Montclair Art Museum, the David Owsley Museum of Art, and the Minneapolis Institute of Art.

 Burko was represented by Locks Gallery from 1976 through 2012.
-From 2012 to 2019 she was represented by Cindy Lisica Gallery, where she mounted her 2016 solo exhibition, "Traces of Change."
-Burko is currently working independently.
+From 2012 to 2015, she was shown by LewAllen Gallery in Santa Fe, NM, and from 2016 to 2019 she was shown by Cindy Lisica Gallery, in Houston, TX, where she mounted her 2016 solo exhibition, "Traces of Change."

+Burko worked as an independent artist from 2012 to 2025, and as of Spring 2025, she is now represented by Cristin Tierney Gallery in New York City.
+This came shortly after her first solo exhibition there, titled "Diane Burko: Bearing Witness," which ran from January 31 to March 8, 2025.
+That exhibition was her first solo show in New York in over 40 years.